cybertec-postgresql/pg_squeeze/README.md

 # Enable / disable table processing

-To enable automated processing, run this statement as superuser:
+To enable processing of bloated tables, run this statement as superuser:

 ```
 SELECT squeeze.start_worker();